ibm-cloud-docs/dl/vpe.md

 {: #vpe-cli}
 {: cli}

-Use the following steps to update to the latest version of the CLI and the {{site.data.keyword.dl_short}} plug-in.
+Follow these steps to update to the latest version of the CLI and the {{site.data.keyword.dl_short}} plug-in.

 1. Update the {{site.data.keyword.cloud_notm}} CLI to the latest version: